Kong/kongponents/docs/README.md

 ## Installation

-To begin using Kongponents, being by installing the package into your project using `yarn` or `npm`.
+To begin using Kongponents, start by installing the package into your project using `yarn` or `npm`.

 <CodeGroup>
   <CodeGroupItem title="yarn" active>